dentarg/auth0-blog/_posts/2018-02-13-developing-games-with-react-redux-and-svg-part-3.markdown

 1. You are defining the `leaderboardTitle` constant to set how the leaderboard title will look like.
 2. You are defining the `dashedRectangle` constant to style a `rect` element that will work as the container of the leaderboard.
 3. You are calling the `sort` function of the `props.leaderboard` variable to order the ranking.
-After that, your leaderboard will have the highest max score on top and the lowest max score on bottom.
+After that, your leaderboard will have the highest max score on the top and the lowest max score on the bottom.
 Also, if there is a tie between two players, you are ordering them based on their names.
 4. You are calling the `map` function on the result of the previous step (the `sort` function) to complement players with their `rank` and with a flag called `currentPlayer`.
 You will use this flag to highlight the row where the current player appears.
-5. You are using the `filter` function on the result of the previous step (the `map` function) to remove everyone who are not among the top three players.
+5. You are using the `filter` function on the result of the previous step (the `map` function) to remove everyone who is not among the top three players.
 Actually, you are letting the current player stay on the final array if they don't belong to this select group.
 6. Lastly, you are simply iterating over the filtered array to show `Rank` elements if there is a player logged in (`props.currentPlayer && leaderboard.map`) or showing the `Login` button otherwise.

 Then, the last thing you will need to do is to create the `Rank` React component.
 To do this, create a new file called `Rank.jsx` beside the `Leaderboard.jsx` file with the following code: